Luis Alfonso de Alba: Career

 In 2002 De Alba promoted the yearly General Assembly resolution on the protection of human rights and fundamental freedoms while countering terrorism, a first step that, combined with the resolutions of the Commission on Human Rights and the Human Rights Council, led to the establishment of the Special Rapporteur of the Council on that matter.
 In his capacity as Deputy Permanent Representative to the United Nations Security Council during that period, those efforts were accompanied by the promotion of human rights within the Counter-Terrorism Committee (CTC) of the Security Council.

 From 2002 to 2004 De Alba was Deputy Permanent Representative of Mexico to the United Nations in New York.
 He promoted the Mexican initiative to elaborate the Convention on the Rights of Persons with Disabilities, including the establishment of the negotiating Committee.
-He also pursued and achieved several measures that granted full participation of civil society, and particularly of persons with disabilities, in the elaboration of the Treaty.
+He also pursued and achieved several measures that granted full participation of civil society, particularly of persons with disabilities, in the elaboration of the Treaty.

 De Alba served as Permanent Representative of Mexico to the International Organizations in Geneva from 2004 to 2009 and was elected Chairman of the Disarmament and International Security Committee (First Committee) of the General Assembly during its 59th Session (2004).
 Under his chairmanship, the Committee approved an initiative for the revitalization of its work, and in particular for the strengthening of dialogue and cooperation to advance the committee's agenda.

 He was Chairman of the Council of the International Organization for Migration (IOM) at its 88th and 89th Sessions (November 2004 to November 2005).
 During his tenure, he undertook broad consultations leading to a comprehensive proposal for a new strategy to further improve the work and functioning of IOM and to develop a new paradigm on migration placing the rights of migrants at its core.

 On 19 May 2006, De Alba was unanimously elected First President of the United Nations Human Rights Council, a mandate he held from 19 June 2006 to 18 June 2007.
-During that period, the council was entrusted by the General Assembly to design the new institutions of the international human rights system, while at the same time fulfilling its mandate to promote and protect human rights, in order to avoid a protection vacuum.
+During that period, the council was entrusted by the General Assembly to design the new institutions of the international human rights system, while at the same time fulfilling its mandate to promote and protect human rights, to avoid a protection vacuum.
 Furthermore, De Alba actively promoted the negotiation and adoption of the UN Declaration on the Rights of Indigenous Peoples.
 For his role in the council, he was considered a strong candidate for the post of High Commissioner for Human Rights in 2008; the role instead went to Navi Pillay.